How Nabu Evaluates Research

 • Field-specific calibration anchors.

-Each rubric component is calibrated against the published literature for the paper's OECD Field of Science.
-This prevents the AI from defaulting to a generic prior of what good research looks like.
+Each rubric component is calibrated against literature and standards for the paper's Field of Science.
+This prevents the AI from defaulting to a generic prior of good research.

 3. Validation